 St Francis of Assisi

-St Francis lived in the Umbrian town of Assisi over 800 years ago.
-He gave everything he had to the poor so that he could be free to follow Christ.
+is Francis heard the voice of Christ, who told him to repair the Christian Church.
+Consequently, he abandoned his life of privilege and, dressed in the robe of a beggar, Francis gave everything he had to the poor so that he could be free to follow Christ.

 He had a vision of creation that recognised the inter-relatedness of all creation and sought to build a community in which all would flourish.
 Francis embraced every person he met with respect and gentleness, but he had a particular love for the materially poor and those marginalised in any way.